Fred W. Slaughter

 Fred Wallace Slaughter (born 1973) is an American lawyer who is a United States district judge of the United States District Court for the Central District of California.
 He previously served as a judge on the California Superior Court for Orange County from 2014 to 2022.

 Education

 Slaughter earned a Bachelor of Arts degree from the University of California, Los Angeles in 1996 and a Juris Doctor from the UCLA School of Law in 1999.
-Slaughter's father, Fred Slaughter, was a basketball player for the UCLA Bruins and one of the first African Americans to work as a sports agent and his mother, Kay, was a nurse.
+Slaughter's father, Fred Slaughter, was a basketball player for the UCLA Bruins and one of the first African Americans to work as a sports agent.
+His mother, Kay, was a nurse.
 He has one sister, Hilary.